 - With his victory by a scant 120,000 votes, the 43-year-old Kennedy became the youngest-ever U.S. president.
 Nixon was 47–only four years older.

 - Voters feared that Kennedy, a Roman Catholic, might be controlled by the Catholic Church.
-He was the nation’s first–and only–Catholic U.S. president. (in 2009, Joe Biden became the country’s first Catholic vice president.)
+He was the nation’s first Catholic U.S. president.
+(In 2009, Joe Biden became the country’s first Catholic vice president, and the third Catholic major-party presidential candidate in 2020.)

 - Kennedy’s relaxed demeanor and telegenic looks gave him the edge in four televised debates; many credit these debates for his eventual victory.